AdobeDocs/experience-manager-64.en/help/assets/carousel-banners.md

 1. [Add hotspots or image maps to an image banner.](#adding-hotspots-or-image-maps-to-an-image-banner)

-   Add one or more hotspots or image maps to an image banner and associate each one with an action such as a link or a Quickview.
+   Add one or more hotspots or image maps to an image banner and associate each one with an action such as a link, a Quickview, or an Experience Fragment.
 After you add hotspots or image maps, you finish this task by publishing the carousel set.
 Publishing creates the embed code that you can use to copy and apply to your website landing page.

    See [(Optional) Previewing Carousel Banners](#optional-previewing-carousel-banners) - Optional.
 If desired, you can view a representation of your carousel set and test its interactivity.